-There is still some hesitation on the part of many organizations about moving into the Cloud – what, with WikiLeaks and digital espionage making the headlines.
-Yet, despite this, we‘re now seeing even large enterprises moving their contact-center technology into the Cloud.
+There is still some hesitation on the part of many organisations about moving into the Cloud – what, with WikiLeaks and digital espionage making the headlines.
+Yet, despite this, we‘re now seeing even large enterprises moving their contact-centre technology into the Cloud.
 The impact of the cloud is growing worldwide, and is already huge in the U.S. and Europe.
 The day cloud-distributed WFM will become commonplace, particularly where cloud adoption is still limited, is not far off.

 There’s so much talk about the Cloud but at the end of the day, it’s just another way of distributing what’s already there; i.e. the features, functions and benefits of WFM already exist as an on-premise package.
 Vendors spending a lot of time and effort on developing their cloud alternatives may even be sacrificing its pace of technological development.
 A word of caution here: make sure your vendor is not!

 Chat and social media will take over

 In a previous blog, I mentioned that while call volume may be decreasing, the importance and complexity of calls is increasing.
 Furthermore, the shift from calling to using social media and chat services as the primary means of contact is moving faster.
 This reflects a generational pattern.
 Before, traditional, static work times were the norm and followed an industrial kind of work model.
 With the new demand, our WFM customers will increase serving their customers through chat.
 While chat services are still complementary to traditional calling today, it will surpass calling and become the primary channel in the future.

 WFM moves into back offices and retail outlets

 We’re also seeing a heightened interest from the market and vendors in bringing WFM into back offices and retail stores.